We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 The differences between them are:

-Agentic AI can perceive data from various sources, reason through it, act on it, and learn from the outcomes.
+Unlike generative AI, which is reactive, AI agents can perceive data from multiple sources, apply decision making, act on it, and learn from the outcomes.

-Here’s the four-step process (perceive, reason, act, learn) enables it to tackle challenges that gen AI cannot address due to its reactive nature 👇
+This four-step process (perceive, reason, act, learn) enables agentic AI to handle complex tasks that generative AI cannot address due to its reactive nature:

-The goals of agentic and generative AI differ fundamentally, reflecting their distinct functionalities and applications within broader AI.
+The goals of agentic AI vs generative AI differ fundamentally, reflecting their distinct functionalities and applications within artificial intelligence.

 Generative AI goals